 Goodwill: Goodwill represents the excess of the purchase price over the fair value of net identifiable assets acquired in business combinations.
-For the purpose of presenting and measuring for the impairment of goodwill, the Company has two reporting units: one that produces and markets infant and toddler bedding, blankets and accessories and another that produces and markets bibs, bath and disposable products.
-The goodwill of the reporting units of the Company as of April 2, 2017 amounted to \$24.0 million, which was increased by \$5.4 million as a result of the Carousel Acquisition as the excess of the acquisition cost over the fair values of the identifiable tangible and intangible assets acquired.
-Thus, as of October 1, 2017, the goodwill of the reporting units of the Company amounted to \$29.4 million, which is reflected in the accompanying condensed consolidated balance sheets net of accumulated impairment charges of \$22.9 million, for a net reported balance of \$6.5 million.
+For the purpose of presenting and measuring for the impairment of goodwill, the Company has two reporting units: one that produces and markets infant and toddler bedding, blankets and accessories and another that produces and markets infant and toddler bibs, developmental toys, bath care and disposable products.
+The goodwill of the reporting units of the Company as of April 2, 2017 amounted to \$24.0 million, which was increased by \$5.4 million and \$359,000 as a result of the Carousel Acquisition and the Sassy Acquisition, respectively, as the excess of the acquisition cost over the fair values of the identifiable tangible and intangible assets acquired.
+Thus, as of December 31, 2017, the goodwill of the reporting units of the Company amounted to \$29.8 million, which is reflected in the accompanying condensed consolidated balance sheets net of accumulated impairment charges of \$22.9 million, for a net reported balance of \$6.9 million.

 As disclosed in Note 1, effective as of April 3, 2017, the Company adopted ASU No. 2017-04, the intent of which was to simplify the measurement of goodwill for impairment.
 The Company measures for impairment the goodwill within its reporting units annually as of the first day of the Company's fiscal year.
 An additional interim measurement for impairment is performed during the year whenever an event or change in circumstances occurs that suggests that the fair value of either of the reporting units of the Company has more likely than not (defined as having a likelihood of greater than 50%) fallen below its carrying value.
 The annual or interim measurement for impairment is performed by first assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If such qualitative factors so indicate, then the measurement for impairment is continued by calculating an estimate of the fair value of each reporting unit and comparing the estimated fair value to the carrying value of the reporting unit.
-If the carrying value exceeds the estimated fair value of the reporting unit, then an impairment charge is calculated as the difference between the carrying value of the reporting unit and its estimated fair value, not to exceed the goodwill of the reporting unit.
+If the carrying value exceeds the estimated fair value, not to exceed the goodwill of the reporting unit.